Is The Rule Of Seven Really A Thing?

 Landlords were frightened, scared witless.
 Many of them lacked the ability (or the literacy) to analyze and interpret the new Rent Ordinance.
 (While I sympathize to a degree, one can often rely on plain meaning to get by.)
 Some landlords were just too cheap to hire lawyers and their realtor advisors, hampered by the maximum IQ licensing requirement, were no help either.

 After a long night of cocaine and disco binging at Henry Africa’s, a group of disgruntled landlords, lamenting the enactment of rent control, careened over to Anton LaVey’s place, where they and assorted Satanic worshipers conducted a voodoo ritual/seance designed to purge the City of all tenants.
-Upon absinthe blurred reflection the next day, the landlords, realizing that driving tenants from the City might disrupt their income streams, decided instead to use their newfound occult skills to understand the Rent Ordinance and thwart its supporters.
+Upon hung-over reflection the next day, the landlords, realizing that driving tenants from the City might disrupt their income streams, decided instead to use their newfound occult skills to understand the Rent Ordinance and thwart its supporters.

 Thus, the Small Property Owners Occult Knowledge Society (SPOOKS) was born.